Lou-Zhou/soccer-decision-making/README.md

 ```sh
 python3 scripts/helper/checkpntToModel.py epoch_014.ckpt
 ```
-This script creates correspond model files in `stores/model/`.
+This script creates corresponding model files in `stores/model/`.

 It should be noted that the un-xPass paper uses the following hyperparameter methods, which are slightly different from the current hyperparameter setup: